eiffel-community/eiffel-intelligence/wiki/test-case-triggered-event-aggregation.md

       ]
     }

+## Extract data from Eiffel event based on rules
-The next step is to fetch the rules for this event and they are:
+The next step Eiffel Intelligence does is to fetch the rules for this event and they are:

     {
       "TemplateName": "ARTIFACT_1",